lr46916/qThresh/README.md

 g++ compiler (and standard C++ std library) there are no other dependencies needed to compile the program.

-Once compilation is complete you should have "findAllThresholds" executable.
+Once compilation is complete you should see the executable, named `findAllThresholds`.

+The program has been tested to work on both Linux and Windows operating systems.

 ---------------------------------------------------------------------